 How do you style the perfect vignette?

 We asked the experts how to style these chic little snapshots in your own home…

-‘When styling a vignette, it should complement the style, colour, or theme of your interior design.
+‘When styling a vignette, it should complement the style, color, or theme of your interior design.
 Generally, when assembling a vignette, the accessories I select have at least one thing in common.
 I like to tell a story about my clients so mine show hobbies they like to perform within that room.
 Whether that is entertaining, reading or playing games.
-In the picture shown we took these elements and then tied them into the space further with the use of colour.
+In the picture shown we took these elements and then tied them into the space further with the use of color.
 Using the red from the room’s accent and the luxurious gold that is also dotted casually around the rest of the room’s design’.’

 ‘Start your vignette with a blank canvas.
 It’s easy to get carried away, but a few considered objects will go a long way.
 In this example, I chose three wooden shelves with organic forms displayed asymmetrically.
 As they are a feature in their own right, I styled them for a minimal look.